 Don’t see your field listed here?
 Just talk to your IES Internships Representative—new internships are always being added!

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-While working in Barcelona, you will enroll in a required 1- or 6-credit academic internship seminar with other IES interns, where you’ll gain context for your internship placement by examining cultural issues in the workplace.
+While working in Barcelona, you’ll enroll in a required 3- or 6-credit academic internship seminar with other IES interns, where you’ll gain context for your internship placement by examining cultural issues in the workplace.
 Topics covered include:

-You also can enroll in an optional 3-credit Spanish language course taught at the IES Abroad Center.
+You may also enroll in an optional 3-credit Spanish language course taught at the Center.